QinGuodong1287/minesweeper_cmd/README.md

 ## Latest news

 The version v1.0.1 is released!
-Please click [this link](https://github.com/QinGuodong1287/minesweeper_cmd/releases) to see the latest news.
+Please click [this link](https://github.com/QinGuodong1287/minesweeper_cmd/releases) to see the latest version.

 ## Installation